gvwilson/sdxjs/virtual-machine/index.md

 The instructions for our VM are 3 bytes long.
-The <span g="op_code">op code</span> fits into one byte, and each instruction may optionally include one or two operands, each a byte long.
+The <span g="op_code">op code</span> fits into one byte, and each instruction may optionally include one or two single-byte operands.
-Each operand is a register identifier, a constant or an address
+Each operand is a register identifier, a constant, or an address
-(which is just a constant that identifies a location in memory).
+(which is just a constant that identifies a location in memory);
-This means that the largest constant we can represent directly is 256.
+since constants have to fit in one byte, the largest number we can represent directly is 256.
 <span t="virtual-machine-op-codes"></span> uses the letters `r`, `c`, and `a`
 to indicate instruction format, where `r` indicates a register identifier,